Why is it that just before my birthday, the

 goal.
 As a bonus, it gives the kids a

 chance to socialize.
-The Joneses use a carpool
+However, the Joneses use a carpool

-to make our airline reservations for Belize or we will all get stuck in economy”),
+to make our airline reservations for Belize or we will all get stuck in economy”).
+This type of conversation is a RED FLAG telling you that it is time for you to create another carpool.
+Honestly, it would better

 serve you to drive your kids yourself than to be exposed to people with so